CAP500 - Career Planning

 |Schools offering this subject|

-This subject is designed to enable students in their final semester to compile a database of personal information, company research, and current job market trends which will assist them in conducting a successful job search.
+This subject is designed to prepare students with the knowledge and transferable skills required to assist in a successful career launch in the global business sector.
 In addition to exploring the skills and qualities essential to obtain a position in their chosen career, students will prepare a career development campaign which will consist of resumes and cover letters, practise interviews and follow-up techniques.
 The importance of ethics and etiquette in the workplace will also be discussed.
-Students will be shown how to keep their business network alive and how to retain and build on their initial database.
+Both traditional and on-line methodologies will be integrated throughout the course.

 Upon successful completion of this subject the student will be able to:

 - Create a cover letter and resume that links personal, education and work experience to employability skills in relevant industries in order to apply for jobs through traditional job search techniques.

 - Develop a job search strategy that aligns with personal goals and industry requirements in order to lead self-directed career strategies.

 - Apply business communication skills and participate in mock interviews and informational interviews to further enhance student employability.